apexfarm/ApexTestKit/README.md

 ## Relationship

-The object relationships established must be a Directed Acyclic Graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) , thus no cyclic relationships.
+The object relationships described in a single ATK statement must be a Directed Acyclic Graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) , thus no cyclic relationships.
 If the validation is failed, an exception will bIe thrown.

 ### One to Many